Mandaragirau: Resistance by the Mandaragirau and Bura communities against the upgrading of the Biu chief

 The second problem after Mandaragirau was that of Bura.
 The incorporation of the acephalous of Bura community under the authority of Biu has gone through a series of phases.
 The first phase involved the enumeration of all Bura villages and the enforced collection interpreters.
 Later from about 1908–14 to 1918, the Bura were placed progressively more clearly under the developing emirate Native Authority at Biu.
 This involved the appointment of Pabir officials from Biu, who were responsible for taxation and administration of Bura areas South and West of Biu.

 The result of this incorporation was a series of armed confrontation and village burning in which the Bura were forcefully made to accept Pabir over – rule.
 In several cases Bura Village Heads were arrested and brought to trial in Biu where they were given jail sentences.
 For the Pabir that period represented the utilization of British power to expand their control over all of the Bura speaking area.
 For the Bura it represented a war of resistance against colonialism and the unwanted rule of Biu over a previously independent people.
 Some accented to this rule; others ran away across the Hawul River to Northern Adamawa in order to avoid Biu over lordship.

-According to Ronald Cohen it is important to note that besides the social and political forces operating to make Biu the central authority over all Pabir towns, there was also political factors.
+According to Ronald Cohen, besides the social and political forces operating to make Biu the central authority over all Pabir towns, there were also political factors.
 Elder, the Assistant Resident at this crucial period and Mai Ali Dogo (1908-1935) were able to cooperate with one another to achieve mutually agreed goals.
 The Mai realized very soon that the British wish to centralize local administration and regularize taxation.
 He used these goals to advance the power of Biu far beyond anything that had ever been possible in the pre-colonial era.
 Mai Biu fully accepted the military superiority of the British and manipulated any information going to them to solidify and expand his own control over the entire Pabir-Bura area.
 By 1921 when Elder finally left the area, the mutual trust and cooperation that had built up between these two men was a major factor in the creation of Biu Emirate.(R Cohen 1972:159).

 Davies in the Biu Book rightly summarized the whole episode by stating that the policy of singling out the chief of Biu and extending his area was not done without struggle and resistance but Mr. Elder (District Officer 1908–1911, 1918–1920) persevered and by the time he left, the people were outwardly following Biu.
 Whatever they may have thought in their hearts and however much they follow Biu because of the British government in background.
 (Davies 1954:73).